 We have already seen WizzAir picking up delivery slots of Airbus aircraft, from airlines that are pushing back deliveries.
 IndiGo has not pushed back deliveries from the aircraft manufacturer.
 Which is quite telling, since they have approximately 730 Airbuses on order.
 But they haven’t brought orders forward, either.

 And of those 730 aircraft orders, only the first 430 now have engines or firm engine contracts.
-The last engine deal IndiGo made involved 280 aircraft and was worth $20 million.
+The last engine deal IndiGo made involved 280 aircraft and was worth $20 billion.
 It was the biggest single engine order in history, going to CFM for LEAP engines.
-The new deal is for 150 of those 300 remaining orders, and estimates put its value at $10-11 million.
+The new deal is for 150 of those 300 remaining orders, and estimates put its value at $10-11 billion.
 That includes service, repair and maintenance.

 IndiGo’s Engine Suitors